kleopatra999/mapzen-docs/vector-tiles/layers.md

-# Layers and formats in the vector tile service
+# Layers in the vector tile service

 Data is organized into several layers comprising the elements typically used for base map rendering.
 This is a simplified view of OSM data for easier consumption, with common tags often condensed into a single field as noted below.